sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 16-06-2019

+- https://www.slideshare.net/legendofklang/making-our-future-better The "new" Scala Future

 # 15-06-2019

 - https://julesh.com/2017/04/22/on-compositionality/ About compositionality and emergence